DevCycleHQ-Sandbox/OFREP-bucketing-worker/README.md

 # OFREP Bucketing Worker

+Note: This project is a work-in-progress.
+There are likely bugs and missing features!

 This repository contains a Cloudflare Worker that implements the OpenFeature Remote Evaluation Protocol (OFREP) for feature flag evaluation.
 It provides a bucketing service that can be used with the OpenFeature SDK.

 ## Prerequisites